 Subaru Forester hybrid boot space & seating

-The Subaru Forester e-Boxer hybrid is roomy and functional inside, but there's no seven-seat option
+The Subaru Forester hybrid is roomy and functional inside, but there's no seven-seat option

 |Length||Width||Height||Boot volume (seats up/down)|

 |4,625mm||2,065mm||1,730mm||520 / 1,779 litres|

 The Subaru Forester hybrid is spacious and useful inside, with loads of room for four adults to sit very comfortably, and a big, well shaped boot with a low load-lip that’ll keep the dogs or other boot-bound livestock happy.
 One downside is that there isn’t a seven-seat option for the Forester e-Boxer as you get in some non-electrified alternatives such as the Land Rover Discovery Sport and Skoda Kodiaq.

 Subaru Forester hybrid interior space, storage & comfort

 The Forester has loads of room for two adults to get comfortable in the back seats, and the big windows and low waistline of the car make let loads of light in and ensure good visibility out for children to avoid feeling car sick.
 A central storage cubby under the front armrest makes for an ideal place to put your phone or other loose gubbins.

 However, the USB input to connect your phone to the screen using Apple CarPlay or Android Auto is hidden in a cubby at the base of the car’s console – in front of the gearlever.
 That's annoying because it leaves the phone and cable exposed.
 There are doorbins in every door that’ll take a bottle, and cup-holders all round as well.